Homestead Survival: How To Master Plan Your Own Safe Haven

 • Or keep it basic and go with a tent

-Building a home or cabin ahead of time is unrealistic if you plan haul ass out to a remote piece of public land.
+Building a home or cabin ahead of time is unrealistic if you plan to haul ass out to a remote piece of public land.

 Laws become the problem; you don’t own them, so you can’t build on them.